amita-shukla/blog-1/content/posts/2025-09-08--cors/index.md

 tags: ["SECURITY", "FRONTEND", "JAVASCRIPT"]
 author: Amita Shukla
 ---
-Whether we're building public APIs, internal tools, or just calling third-party services — understanding and configuring CORS correctly is a part of responsible development.
+Whether we're building public APIs, internal tools, or just calling third-party services — understanding and configuring CORS correctly is part of responsible development.
 Cross-Origin Resource Sharing is a security feature implemented by browsers to restrict how resources are shared between different origins.
 For example, if site A (hosted on origin a.com) wants to make a direct request to site B (hosted on origin b.com), browsers do not allow that by default.
 CORS is a way to relax this policy safely.

 ## What is an Origin
 An origin is defined by: